These ‘-m’ options are defined for the IBM RS/6000 and PowerPC:

 the rightmost element in a vector register when targeting a

 Generate AltiVec instructions using big-endian element order, regardless of whether the target is big- or little-endian.
 This is the default when targeting a big-endian platform.
+Using this option is currently deprecated.
+Support for this feature will be removed in GCC 9.

 The element order is used to interpret element numbers in AltiVec